-Many homeowners choose wool as the material of their carpet because it’s a natural, durable material and a good insulator.
+Many homeowners choose wool as the material of their carpet as it has many benefits because it’s a natural, durable material and a good insulator.
 On top of this, it is dirt-resistant and has hypoallergenic properties, which all makes its maintenance a breeze.
 However, the downside to owning wool carpeting is its tendency to shed.

 If you are planning to purchase one of these beautiful carpets, learn in advance how to cope with the shedding of a wool carpet and why it happens.
 Also, you can depend on some of the best carpet cleaning services in Dublin for careful upkeep of your prized possession.
 Taking good care of a wool carpet is truly worth it because you won’t need to replace a well-maintained carpet any time soon.